|Foreign Relations Series Volume Summary|

 1964-1968, Volume XXIV

 Foreign Relations of the United States 1964-1968, Volume XXIV, Africa

 (This is not an official statement of policy by the Department of State; it is intended only as a guide to the contents of this volume.)

 Almost all of the documents printed here were originally classified.
-The former Division of Historical Documents Review of the Department of State, in concert with the appropriate offices in other agencies or governments, carried out the declassification of the selected documents.
+The Information Response Branch of the Office of IRM Programs and Services, Bureau of Administration, Department of State, in concert with the appropriate offices in other agencies or governments, carried out the declassification of the selected documents.

 The following is a summary of the most important of the issues covered.
 Parenthetical citations are to numbered documents in the text.

 U.S. policymakers saw North Africa, with its strategic location on the southern flank of Western Europe and its immense oil and gas reserves in Libya and Algeria, as a region of vital strategic and economic importance to the United States.
 U.S. military leaders also considered the Wheelus Air Base in Libya and the Naval Communications Center at Kenitra in Morocco critically important military assets.
 Thus, Johnson administration policy in the region focused on strengthening North African ties to the West and on forestalling Soviet attempts to dominate any part of the region by providing sufficient aid to the countries of North Africa so that the alternative of turning to the Soviet bloc would seem less attractive.
 U.S. leaders hoped that U.S. interests in North Africa could be safeguarded by a relatively modest effort complementary to that of France.
 (2)